Get notified of page updates

 National guidelines recommend that patients meet with an expert in cancer genetics who can interpret the test results and explain what the results mean for patients and their families.

 Despite the guidelines, not all patients who undergo genetic testing receive genetic counseling before and after genetic testing.
 Without genetic counseling, experts are concerned that breast cancer patients may not receive all the information that they need to make informed decisions about their surgery or treatment.
 This study reinforced that concern.
 Surgeons with less experience were more likely than more experienced surgeons to recommend double mastectomy to women with inconclusive genetic test results.
-Additionally, many of the women who had an inconclusive genetic test result underwent mastectomy.
+Additionally, many of the women who had an inconclusive genetic test result underwent bilateral mastectomy.
 Experts are concerned these women may have chosen double mastectomy because they were not fully informed about the meaning of their test results.
-According to the study authors, “Half of average-risk patients with a undergo BLM ( mastectomy), suggesting a limited understanding of these results.
+According to the study authors, “Half of average-risk patients with a VUS undergo BLM (bilateral mastectomy), suggesting a limited understanding of these results.
 These findings emphasize the need to address challenges in personalized communication about genetic testing.”

 Despite this concern, there are many valid reasons why women with negative or inconclusive genetic test results choose double mastectomy after breast cancer.